chanmj96/Wumpus_World/README.md

 Final Note
 ----------
-In cases where gold is unreachable to the player, computer moves back to start avoiding loss of more points.
-This strategy maintains a high average score which you can view with the following command:
+In cases where gold is unreachable to the player, computer moves back to starting position avoiding loss of more points.
+This strategy maintains a high average score which you can see with the following command:

     Navigate to the Wumpus_World-master directory
     make score